One Day In Madrid Itinerary – 14 Stops Not To Miss!

 The Plaza de Oriente

 This plaza has statues of ancient rulers from the year 500 of the area.
-It was cool to walk around see the dates and names of these rulers.
+It was cool to walk around and see these rulers’ dates and names.

 Chocolatería San Ginés

 The walls also have images of famous people who have visited.
-We stood here and tried the churros and chocolate and it was delicious!
+We stood there and tried the churros and chocolate, and it was delicious!
 We walked out and went left and saw there was a whole restaurant area and outside seating.
 And it was busy!

-For us the spot we walked in wasn’t busy and it was super easy and quick to get what we wanted plus there was a bathroom there.
-For that reason we recommend you go in here to get your churro’s unless you are wanting somewhere you can sit down for a while – if that is the case check out the restaurant area.
+The spot we walked in wasn’t busy, and it was easy and quick to get what we wanted.
+Plus, there was a bathroom there.
+For that reason, we recommend you go in here to get your churros unless you want somewhere you can sit down for a while – if that is the case, check out the restaurant area.

 Jamon